Ty-Thetravelguy/hudson-business-travel/README.md

 ## Issues/Bugs

-Creating the fade on the heror image.
+Creating the fade on the hero image.
 I used Linear Gradient which I learnt when I first started learn about CSS with [Free Code Camp](https://www.freecodecamp.org/).
 I had to troubleshoot because my text was also being faded out and I used chat GPT which I found I needed to add a z-index to my css.

 After adding the nav menu, the image moved down but the fade didn't.
 I used google dev tool and played with margins and padding but it didn't work.
-Asked chat GPT and learned that I needed to adjust the .hero-img::before top proprty to aline again.
+Asked chat GPT and learned that I needed to adjust the .hero-img::before top property to align again.

 I had massive issues with creating media queries.
-I really struggled to the content to look good on smaller screens, in particual with the question-section and question-button.
-The position on smaller screans were good on one size, and not great as it increased, or viser versa.
+I really struggled to the content to look good on smaller screens, in particular with the question-section and question-button.
+The position on smaller screens were good on one size, and not great as it increased, or vice versa.
 I used Chat GPT a lot to help me troubleshoot, which I don't think help huge amount, until I decided to change the html and wrap the question-section and question-button in a div.
 Only then, the position work better.

 I had issues with the meet the team section and the photos i was adding.
-I used Chat GPT but still coudln't get it to look how i wanted it to.
-I intially used the img selector but after not be able to get the positing correct, i moved the imgages to the sytle.css file.
-I copied what i did for the what we do section and change the border raides so the images were round.
+I used Chat GPT but still couldn’t get it to look how I wanted it to.
+I initially used the img selector but after not be able to get the positing correct, I moved the images to the sytle.css file.
+I copied what i did for the what we do section and change the border raiders so the images were round.

 On the contact us page, I wanted to add a google maps in iframe selector, but very quickly released that it didn't work as planed.
 After doing some research, I found that I needed an google API which I looked into, created one and added to my page.

 After completing my website, I decided to do it all over again because the css was very messy, and I also wanted to structure the html a bit better.
 One of the things I wanted to do was ensure the navbar stuck to the top of screen and wasn't past of hero image.
-But now that i've redone that, the nav bar isn't sticking to the top.
+But now that I’ve redone that, the nav bar isn't sticking to the top.
 I kept using the bootstrap class sticky-top and it wasn't working.
 I often would leave it, work on something else, and come back to it.
 But no matter what I did, it would not work.
 I decided that I needed use tutor assistance and spoke with Sarah.
 She started working on my issue and sent me a screenshot of my navbar below my hero img, and that is when the penny dropped.
 What if I use position and fixed instead, looked up fixed in bootstrap and got the correct class name, added it, and it worked!

-Should you wish to view my previous repository, please click [here](https://github.com/Ty-Thetravelguy/business-travel) to view it.
+Should you wish to view my previous repository, please visit my [GitHub page](https://github.com/Ty-Thetravelguy/business-travel) to view it.

-I ran my HTML through W3C markup validation server and recevied an error which was from the button on the home page which I copied from Bootstap.
-I used Chat GPT to understant what the error meant, and it was adiving that the "a" tag on the home is used for creating links, and it does not use the type attribute for defining its behaviour which I had, type="button".
+I ran my HTML through W3C markup validation server and received an error which was from the button on the home page which I copied from Bootstrap.
+I used Chat GPT to understand what the error meant, and it was advising that the "a" tag on the home is used for creating links, and it does not use the type attribute for defining its behaviour which I had, type="button".
 I therefore removed the attribute.

-I ran my CSS through W3C CSS Validation Service and found many error in Bootstrap CSS, however my custom CSS showed warnings due to the buttons having the same background colour as their borders.
+I ran my CSS through W3C CSS Validation Service and found many errors in Bootstrap CSS, however my custom CSS showed warnings due to the buttons having the same background colour as their borders.
 However, this design choice was intentional to maintain a consistent and seamless aesthetic throughout the website.
+There was also warning stating "-moz-transition is a vendor extension", "-webkit-transition is a vendor extension" & "-o-transition is a vendor extension".
+I used Chat GPT to understand what the warning was, and it was advised the following: "Nowadays, with the transition property being a part of standard CSS, the use of -moz-transition is largely redundant and might even be considered outdated.
+It's advisable to use the standard transition property in your CSS, but if you need to support older versions of Firefox, you might still see -moz-transition in use."

 Lighthouse Score on contact us page indicated that find us here link wasn't adequate.
-I therefore changed it to say Directions to Hudsone Business Travel, and it then passed.
+I therefore changed it to say Directions to Hudson Business Travel, and it then passed.

 ## Deployment